ShaneMcKeon/shanemckeon.github.io/_pages/about.md

 ---

 ## About Me
-I am postdoctoral fellow at the University of Pittsburgh studying bioengineering with a focus on using neuroimaging to study adolescent development.
+I am postdoctoral associate at the University of Pittsburgh studying bioengineering with a focus on using neuroimaging to study adolescent development.
 I received my Bachelor of Science in Bioengineering, a minor in Neuroscience, and a certificate in Conceptual Foundations of Medicine from the University of Pittsburgh,  graduating in Spring 2019.
 During this time I was an active member of the co-ed engineering fraternity, Theta Tau, becoming vice regent in my senior year, as well as the Bio Medical Engineering Society (BMES).

 [View my CV](https://shanemckeon.github.io/files/McKeon_CV.pdf)